CFAES Give Today

 The Entomology Major requires completion of the general chemistry sequence, math through calculus, and the general biology sequence.
 Core courses in ecology, genetics, general entomology, and economic entomology are required.
 Many of the required courses have a laboratory component.

-Degree Requirements for Bachelor of Science in Agriculture, Major: Entomology
+Degree Requirements for B.S. in Agriculture, Major: Entomology, effective Autumn 2023

 Pursuing Entomology at Ohio Stateexplore more